Hodge-Laplacian of Brain Networks: Validation

 \subsubsection{Death values}

-The topological distances between the simulated networks were measured by computing the 2-Wasserstein distance between 1D persistent diagram of 1-cycles.
-To compare between the different simulated loop structures, we generated five networks in each type (1-loop, 2-loops and 4-loops) such that they are clustered into three distinct groups.
-We then computed the pairwise Wasserstein distance between networks.
-Figure \ref{fig:cycle_wsd123} shows the Wasserstein distance matrix between three groups.
-The clear clustering pattern demonstrates the Wasserstein distance applied to 1D topological feature works as expected.
+The topological distances between the simulated networks were measured by computing the 2-Wasserstein distance between the persistent diagrams of 1-cycles.
+Figure \ref{fig:cycle_wsd123} shows the pairwise Wasserstein distance map showing a clear clustering pattern.
 Networks with similar topology have smaller distances while networks with different topology have relatively large distances.
+Using the proposed ratio statistic, we computed p-values comparing different network types.
+Table \ref{Table:SimulationStudy1} shows the average p-values obtained after 50 independent simulations.
+Each simulation was perforemd with 100000 permutations.
+Networks of the same topology have large p-values indicating they are shown to be statistically not different.

-Using the proposed ratio statistic, we computed $p$-values comparing different groups (Figure \ref{fig:histrograms1}).
-Table \ref{Table:SimulationStudy1} shows the average $p$-values obtained after 50 independent simulations.
-Networks of the same topology have large $p$-values indicating they are shown to be statistically not different.
-Networks of different topology have small $p$-values indicating they are shown to be statistically different.
-The results indicate the proposed method perform well in discriminating networks of different topology and not produces any false positives when there is no topological differences.
+When testing networks of different topology (first three rows), we have small p-values indicating they are shown to be statistically different.
+The results indicate the proposed method perform well in discriminating networks of different topology.
+As the number of networks increase in each group, the p-values get smaller showing increased statistical power over increased sample size.
+When testing networks of identical topology (last three rows), we have large p-values indicating they are not showing statistical differences and does not produce much false positives.
 Thus, the method perform well as expected.
-As the number of networks increase in each group, the $p$-values get smaller showing increased statistical power over increased sample size.